betancourtl/react-ads/README.md

 2. #2 lowest priority
 3. ...

-Ads with the highest proprity should be added to the top of the heap to allow faster fetching/renderings.
+Ads with the highest priority should be added to the top of the heap to allow faster fetching/renderings.

 **InitialQueue**